Best Hikes in Acadia National Park: Marvelous Maine

 Ocean Path

-This one’s a very easy 3.8-mile (round trip) out-and-back hike that will lead you from Sand Beach past Thunder Hole to Otter Point.
+The Ocean Path Trail is an easy out-and-back hike that covers a 3.8-mile round trip from Sand Beach past Thunder Hole to Otter Point and back.
 Starting from the upper parking lot at Sand Beach, this hike runs parallel to the Park Loop Road.
-While popular and often busy, it offers a great way to see the park’s best features without putting in any stiff ascents.
+While popular and often busy, it provides a great way to see the park’s best features without encountering any steep ascents.

 This is one of the most popular Acadia National Park hikes, especially around noon every day, so it’s not the best option for lovers of solitude.
 That said, there are plenty of features that make the Ocean Path well worth doing.